 When you retire or lose your employer’s group health coverage, Medicare gives you an 8-month Special Enrollment Period (SEP) in which to enroll in Medicare.
 During your SEP you have up to 8 months to enroll in Parts A and/or B, but only the first two months to enroll in Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... and/or a Medicare prescription drug plan.

 If You Want Medigap Coverage When Your Retire

 Medicare supplement insurance (Medigap) covers the gaps in your Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage.... coverage.
-But, unlike traditional health insurance, the law does not require insurance companies to sell you a policy if you have pre-existing conditions.
+But, unlike traditional health insurance, the law does not require insurance companies to sell you a policy if you have A pre-existing condition is any health problem that occurred before enrolling in a health plan.
+The Affordable Care Act law made it illegal for health plans to or charge more due to a pre-existing condition.....
 In most cases, you get a single period of time that grants you the right to buy a Medigap policy.
 It’s called your guaranteed issue right (also called “Medigap protections”).